Everything you need to know about MTO (made-to-order)

 What is MTO in purchasing?

-In purchasing, MTO refers to buying materials or products that are not made until the customer has placed an order.
+In purchasing, MTO refers to the practice of buying materials or products that companies create only after the customer places an order.
 This method helps reduce storage costs and waste.

 Is MTO more expensive than other methods?

-Yes, MTO can be more expensive than mass production methods because each item is specially made, which can involve more labor and sometimes more expensive materials.
+Yes, MTO can cost more than mass production methods because companies specially make each item, often involving more labor and sometimes pricier materials.